Brett Davies Clay Pigeon Shooter

 Connection.

-Get connected to the bird with your barrels, start the gun on its tail feathers so you can get the line and speed of the bird, whilst being ideally placed to overtake and make your shot.
-Starting further behind the bird will not only make it much harder, but you may find yourself struggling to catch the bird up and take a successful shot.
+Get connected to the bird with your barrels, start the gun on its tail feathers so you can gauge the bird's line and speed, whilst ideally being placed to overtake and make your shot.
+Starting further behind the bird will not only make it much harder, but you may also find yourself struggling to catch up and take a successful shot.

 Remember to take your first shot out in front, leaving you time to take your second shot if needed.
-This helps give you time to finish the bird off cleanly and giving you a more comfortable shooting position.
+This helps you finish the bird off cleanly and provides a more comfortable shooting position.

 Mounting and Moving.

-Mounting and moving is a procedure all shooters should practice at home with the curtains drawn of course, as to not worry the neighbours.
-With an empty gun, practice mounting the gun into your shoulder pocket whilst keeping the barrels moving in a forward direction, avoid dipping the guns muzzles down and scooping up your bird, as you will lose valuable connection with the bird.
-Use Snap Caps in your gun so you don’t damage the springs and pins when dry firing.
+Mounting and moving is a procedure all shooters should practice at home with the curtains drawn, of course, so as not worry the neighbours.
+With an empty gun, practice mounting it in your shoulder pocket whilst keeping the barrels moving forward; avoid dipping the muzzles down and scooping up your bird, as you will lose valuable connection with the bird.
+Use Snap Caps in your gun so you don’t damage the springs and pins when dry-firing.

-In my opinion, no. I have used some hefty cartridges in my time and using heavy gram cartridges will not give you much of an advantage.
-In fact, if anything shooting heavy loads can have the reverse effect.
-Not only does it make shooting less enjoyable, but the larger pellets travel much slower.
+In my opinion, no. I have used some hefty cartridges in my time, and using heavy gram cartridges will not give you much of an advantage.
+In fact, if anything, shooting heavy loads can have the reverse effect.
+Not only does it make shooting less enjoyable, but the larger pellets travel much more slowly.

 – General birds – 30 gram 5s.